abhay-yemekar/JasonPowerDB/README.md

 **Some features of JsonPowerDB are:**

--Nimble, simple to use, in memory, real time.
+# Nimble, simple to use, in memory, real time.
 -Serverless support - fast development - cuts time to market -Built around the world's fastest indexing engine PowerIndex -Webservices API - Low Dev Cost